wpdispensary/dispensary-gear/README.txt

 **Requirements**

-Dispensary Gear was built with the [WP Dispensary](https://www.wpdispensary.com) plugin to be installed and activated in order make use of the `Gear` menu type.
+When using the Dispensary Gear plugin, [WP Dispensary](https://www.wpdispensary.com) version 1.9.18+ needs to be installed and activated in order make use of the `Gear` menu type.

 **Shortcode**